Wild Horse Crisis

 Drivers and Solutions

-Special interest groups are fighting for use of public lands and want horses off.
-They are driving and benefitting from this abuse of public lands while methane emissions from agricultural farming, oil, and fracking are contributing to desertification and 'megadrought' in the Great Basin states.
+Special interest groups are fighting for use of public lands and want horses off it.
+They are driving and benefitting from this abuse of public lands while methane emissions from agricultural farming, oil, and fracking are contributing to desertification and the 'megadrought' in the Great Basin states.

-Enter Rewilding.
-A groundbreaking new approach reconnecting people with Nature in a manner consistent with ecosystem resilience and societal wellbeing.
+Enter Rewilding: a groundbreaking new approach reconnecting people with Nature in a manner consistent with ecosystem resilience and societal wellbeing.
 Rewilding with native species is now a well-documented practice and the results are incredibly clear.
-Rewilding America Now has funded research in genetics proving that the horse has and will always play a central role in stimulating and regulating North American ecosystems.
+Our projects and science demonstrate that this is the direction we must follow.